Cats may not chew their food, but they certainly do seem to chew a lot of things besides.

 How to tell if this explains your cat’s gnawing:

-If your kitten’s getting quite busy biting things, and just so happens to use your fingers as one of the things he or she likes to chew – chances are pretty darn high your kitten’s hankering to bite is plainly down to teething.
+If your kitten is getting quite busy biting at things all over the place, and just so happens to use your fingers as one of the things he or she gnaws on when it’s available – chances are pretty darn high your kitten’s hankering to bite is plainly down to teething.